-7.2.2 ATLAS Transmitter Echo Path
+7.2.2 ATLAS Tranmitter Echo Path

 An estimate of the ATLAS impulse-response function is derived from the transmitter echo path (TEP) photon events.
 The TEP is an optical path that provides a means to calibrate ATLAS time of flight internally, and is described in detail in ATL02.
 Briefly, light following the optical path of the TEP begins at the laser, travels to the laser sampling assembly where part of the transmitted laser pulse is sampled, and then via a fiber optic cable to the optical filter assembly to the detector array assembly.
 In this way, photons detected via the TEP traverse part of the transmit optical path, part of the receive optical path, and all of the receiver electronics that all other signal photons traverse.
-The TEP exists for two of the three strong beams (ATLAS spots 1 and 3, also called beam 1 and 3 in this section; as noted elsewhere, depending on the spacecraft orientation these will be the strong beam of the central pair of beams, and the strong beam of either the right or left pair).
+The TEP exists for two of the three strong beams (beam 1 and 3; as noted elsewhere, depending on the spacecraft orientation these will be the strong beam of the central pair of beams, and the strong beam of either the right or left pair).